-As a family member of an EU/EEA citizen exercising their right of free movement in accordance with Directive 2004/38/EC you have the right to travel to the EU/EEA-area together with your family member or join to them in the area to settle there.
+As a family member of an EU/EEA citizen exercising their right of free movement in accordance with Directive 2004/38/EC you have the right to travel to the EU/EEA-area together with your family member or join them in the area in order to settle down.

-If there is any doubts about exercising the right of free movement, family relation, marriage, travel and the Embassy therefore finds that you have not showed that Directive 2004/38 is applicable, the Embassy will process your application according to the Visa Code.
+If there are any doubts about exercising the right of free movement, family relation, marriage and travel, and the Embassy of Sweden in Beijing or the Consulate-General of Sweden in Shanghai therefore finds that you have not showed that Directive 2004/38 is applicable, the Embassy or the Consulate-General will instead process your application according to the Visa Code.